Comment by alasdair_

 The NSA sharing data with the DEA becomes a "routine traffic stop" that finds the drugs.
 The court would not allow the NSA evidence or anything found as a result, but through parallel construction, the officer lies in court that it was a "routine stop", and judicial review never occurs.

-• chiefalchemist a day ago
+• chiefalchemist 10 months ago

 > these people always made other mistakes that led authorities to them.